-“Adrenal glands, are small, triangular glands located on top of both kidneys.
+Adrenal glands, are small, triangular glands located on top of both kidneys.
 An adrenal gland is made of two parts: the outer region is called the adrenal cortex and the inner region is called the adrenal medulla.
-(Sargis).
-In response to stress, the hypothalamus stimulates the adrenal glands to produce and release adrenaline and corticosteroid hormones into the blood such as cortisol.
-Over the course of chronic stress the adrenal glands can become overused and tired from the overproduction which causes adrenal fatigue.
+In response to stress, the hypothalamus of the brain stimulates the adrenal glands to produce and release adrenaline and corticosteroid hormones into the blood such as cortisol.
+Over the course of chronic stress, the adrenal glands can become overused and tired from the constant production which causes adrenal fatigue.

 “In the early stages of adrenal fatigue, consistently high levels of cortisol suppresses the immune response and leaves one vulnerable to infection.
 In the later stages of adrenal fatigue, low levels of cortisol can lead to chronic inflammation, allergies and autoimmune diseases.”
 (Lam).
 When the adrenals become unable to produce enough of the hormones that are needed is when fatigue/insufficiency comes in.

 Common Symptoms of Adrenal Fatigue: